plus-nexus-darknet-link/nexus-darknet-link/README.md

-Update: url is now clickable and functioning
+Update: Awesome!
+The link is up and running.